 This is a non-vintage wine from 2018 and 2019, and both years followed a similar process: Grapes were harvested by hand, kept whole-cluster, and began fermentation in a stainless steel tank.

-12 bottles only & exclusive to Pulp Wine & Denmark
+Exclusive to Pulp Wine & Denmark

 - Area: United States, California, Mendocino County